 People who use acupuncture often say that it helps them to feel relaxed and improves their overall feeling of wellbeing, if you have cancer click here for more information on acupuncture as well as our other services offered at Cancer Centre London which can help relieve sickness (nausea) caused by chemotherapy or other cancer drugs.

 Does Acupuncture work?

 Scientific evidence to support the effectiveness of Acupuncture in treating pain continues to grow.
-When combined with Physiotherapy, Acupuncture is widely accepted as a suitable treatment by the NHS and is recommended by NICE.
+When combined with Physiotherapy, Acupuncture is widely accepted as a suitable treatment by the NHS.